sojeb/Github-Repository/README.md

  A list of repositories page where list of repositories showed.
 Done List fetched from https://api.github.com/ api using "Android" as query keyword.
 Done List can be sorted by either last update date time or star count.
 Done Selected sorting option persists in further app sessions.
-Not Done A repo details page, to which navigated by clicking on an item from the list.
+Done A repo details page, to which navigated by clicking on an item from the list.
 Done Details page shows repo owner's name, photo, repository's description, last update date             Done time in month-day-year hour:seconds format, each field in 2 digit numbers.
 Done (Have a issue for device bellow android 8)